z4rathustr4/.dotfiles/README.md

 which I used to avoid breaking changes whenever I tried something new.

+## theme-and-appearance.zsh
+- This one was tricky to get, if you use `robbierussell` bundle, Alt-L will not work as intended, resulting in returning a normal `ls --color=auto`.
+I found my way into modifying the `robbierussell` bundle to fix this.
+You need to replace your `theme-and-appearance.zsh` in `$HOME/.antigen/bundles/robbyrussell/oh-my-zsh/lib/theme-and-appearance.zsh` with the one provided in this repo.
+This is a ducktape fix, but it works. ¯\_(ツ)_/¯

 ### As always, keep in mind:

 - These are my personal dotfiles and I won't take any pull request seriously